 The political declaration supported by Heads of States and Governments during the U.N.
 High Level Meeting on the Fight Against Tuberculosis that took place in New York on September 26, 2018 calls for a strong commitment of the international community to tackle all the root causes exacerbating the outbreak and spread of the disease, as well as obstacles to eliminating the disease as a public health risk.
 They commit to “mobilise sufficient and sustainable financing with the aim of increasing overall global investments for ending tuberculosis reaching at least US$ 13 billion a year by 2022” for universal access to quality prevention, diagnosis, treatment, and care of tuberculosis.

-In 2019, global funding to fight TB reached US$ 6.8 billion, i.e. just over half the target agreed at the UN High Level Meeting.
-It is equally important to invest US$ 2 billion annually in research and development to close the current US$ 1.2 billion gap.
+In 2021, global funding to fight TB reached USD 5.4 billion, i.e. less than half the target agreed at the UN High Level Meeting.
+It is equally important to invest USD 2 billion annually in research and development to close the current USD 1.1 billion gap.
 It is an utmost priority to bring the fight against tuberculosis to an end.
-To date, the Global Fund to fight AIDS, Tuberculosis and Malaria provides 65% of all international financing for TB.
+To date, the Global Fund to fight AIDS, Tuberculosis and Malaria provides 76% of all international financing for TB.